D-3nvironmentalist/NBA_ML_Predictions/README.md

 Predicts NBA Games Using Regression Models

 # Model
-"The model uses seventeen factors scraped from sportsreference.com to determine the amount of games a team would win in any given season within the past five years.
+The model uses seventeen factors scraped from sportsreference.com to determine the amount of games a team would win in any given season within the past five years.

 * Def Rebounds
 * FG%